mrkskk/Woof-28-key-split-keyboard/README.md

 ### How to install the firmware

 Either:
-1. Use QMK and download the keymap files here:
+1. Use QMK. see my keymap below
 OR
 2. Use ZMK and make your own shield. the ZMK keymap is yet to be made